seanpringle/goomwwm/goomwwm.md

 :	Set an X11 key to horizontally tile the active window and others with the same tag, position, and size (default: XK_h).
 If no other window is found, a gap is created.

 	goomwwm -htile h

+-huntile
+:	Set an X11 key to do the opposite of -htile.

+	goomwwm -huntile h

 -info
 :	Set an X11 key to briefly display the active window's title (default: XK_w).